 Clothing For A Dowagers Hump

 The hump on the upper back can be the result of osteoporosis, bad posture or other causes.
 If this is something which is an embarrassment to you, choosing the correct clothing can help.
 Don't fret about this as there are styles which can easily mask this.
 Dresses or blouses which sit at the collar line or even higher up the nape of the neck can hide the bulbous lump.

 It is worth mentioning that if you are at an event, and are relaxed or tired you may tend to slump forward causing your hump to be more evident.
 Sit up straight, pulling your shoulder blades towards the center of your back and imagining they are taped together.
 Sitting upright and checking your posture frequently during the day, will make you more aware of incorrect posture.
 This also pulls the abdomen muscles into play which helps with your core muscle groups.

-Yoga is an excellent way to help you understand your body and the interconnectivity your muscle groups play to your wellbeing.
+Yoga is an excellent way to help you understand how your muscle groups are interconnected and can help with your overall well being.